clout86/the-read-team/README.md

 local http = require("socket.http")
 local ltn12 = require("ltn12")
 local json = require("dkjson")

+and for the metasploit module:

+local mp = require("MessagePack")

 ```

 there is also an optional sql-dep that is burried, but that function needs updating anyhow.